 Determining whether Rockwool or cellulose insulation is right for you comes down to factors like price, R-value, and how DIY-friendly the insulation is.
-For example, Rockwool has a higher R-value but requires a professional to install, which cellulose does not always.
+For example, Rockwool has a higher R-value and can be DIY, while cellulose can be more messy and requires more equipment.

 If you’re looking for even more information to help you make an educated decision on insulation, you’ve come to the right place.
 In this guide, we’ll examine the materials, R-value, and cost of both Rockwool and cellulose insulation.
 This will help you choose which insulation option suits your home the best.

 Rockwool Insulation – What You Need to Know

 What Is Rockwool?

 Starting with Rockwool, also known as mineral wool, this form of insulation is named after its production process.
 To make Rockwool insulation, rock materials such as ceramic and slag are drawn together.
 Spinning molten mineral rocks like basalt is another way to produce Rockwool.